-4.1.2.
+4.1.3.
 Updating an Existing ESP SA

-The update process is accomplished using two messages.
+The update process is accomplished using three messages.
 The HIP UPDATE message is used to update the parameters of an existing ESP SA.
-The UPDATE mechanism and message is defined in [RFC5201], and the additional parameters for updating an existing ESP SA are described here.
+The UPDATE mechanism and message are defined in [RFC7401], and the additional parameters for updating an existing ESP SA are described here.